donalddellapietra/tldraw/templates/workflow/README.md

 Run the development server with `yarn dev` or `npm run dev`.

-Open `http://localhost:5173/` in your browser to see the app.
+Open `http://localhost:5173/` in your browser to see the app .

 ## Overview